beltranrengifo/my-presence/README.md

 Modify the email content of the notification, if you will, here: `src/mailer.js`

 You can enable/disable the action in _Actions > Handle Presence in my Woffu Account_

+## Limitations

+Github Actions Schedule is not so accurate as it should, expect some random time variations on the triggers.

+Github Actions still does not support timezones, we have to manually take care of this, once per year.